esti-martin/Cartelera-react/README.md

 A modern React application built with Vite, featuring user authentication, dynamic content display, and a light/dark theme.
 This application serves as a boilerplate or starting point for a feature-rich web app, potentially a movie billboard or a similar content-driven platform.

+## My Role in the Project

+As a team member, I was responsible for designing the login and logout flow using Auth0, as well as implementing the feature that allows users to mark a movie as watched.
+Additionally, I took on the role of Product Owner, ensuring that all user stories were met and maintaining the consistency and quality of the application’s design.
+I also considered the user experience, although due to time constraints, I couldn’t dedicate as much attention to it as I would have liked.

 ## Features

 *   **User Authentication**: Secure login and registration using Auth0.